Mathnerd314/stroscot/docs/Commentary/Memory-Management.rst

 The malloc/free model is not correct; what we need to keep track of is what will be accessed and where it will be stored.
-A scratch buffer, as exemplified by GNU C's `obstack <https://www.gnu.org/software/libc/manual/html_node/Obstacks.html>`__ seems to be an array variable plus metadata.
-They don't require any special support AFAICT.

 Memory management is not about finding a place to store things.
 If it was, global storage capacity is measured in zettabytes, so we could just store everything in the cloud.
 Or hard drives would be sufficient for almost all purposes.
 The issue is storing and retrieving things in the most efficient way possible, with little overhead - in particular preserving cache locality.
 Examples:
 * A loop that allocates and deallocates a scratch buffer in the body is much more performant if the buffer is allocated to the same location every time - the allocation/deallocation code can even be pulled out of the loop.
 * Grouping hot variables into a page, so the page is always loaded and ready
 * Grouping things that will be freed together (pools/arenas)